A road trip from Mount Rushmore to Yellowstone National Park takes you between two of the most stunning locations in the United States.

 Covering more than half a million acres, Thunder Basin National Grassland is one of the largest areas of grassland in the US and features the sort of wide-open prairies that earned Wyoming the nickname “cowboy country”.

+Wildlife in the area includes badgers, bats, black-tailed prairie dogs, cotton-tails, coyotes, deer, foxes, jackrabbits, pronghorn, rats, squirrels, and more than 100 species of birds.
 It is also widely used by ranchers and conservationists, so you can never quite tell what type of animal you will see next.

 A 1.1-million-acre forest in the Bighorn Mountains, its elevation of over 5,000 feet provides the opportunity to enjoy some stunning views of the wilderness.
 It is also one of the oldest protected forests in the United States.